drkaizeng/fingers_in_the_pi/docs/initial_setup/installing_os.md

 # Installing an OS on the Pi

+## Using Raspberry Pi Imager
+- Download and install the Imager app from `https://www.raspberrypi.com/software/`.
+- Insert the micro SD card and follow the on-screen instructions.
+It simplifies things to ask the installation process to automatically configure the user name, password and WIFI connection.

+## Using NOOBS

 - Format the micro SD to `MS-DOS (FAT32)`.
 We did this using Disk Utility on a Mac.
 Click on the micro SD card and then select `Erase`.
     ![](figs/formatting_sd.png)